Nathan Healy

 Vermont Solar Incentives

-in solar rebates in Vermont
+Average savings in Vermont solar rebates

 Residential Clean Energy Credit Federal tax credit A federal tax credit worth 30% the cost of a solar panel system in the year it’s installed Learn More